Lumps

 Where can lumps occur?

-Anywhere on the body.
+Lumps can occur anywhere on the body.

 What causes lumps?

-Various factors including infections, injuries, and tumors.
+Various factors, including infections, injuries, and tumors.

 Are all lumps cancerous?